MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #2 Game Design Document.md

 ***2nd - Enemies***
 The game should have all of the enemies implemented, as well as 1 `or 2` boss`(es)`.
 The game will have some sound effects `and some music` implemented as well.
 This milestone should have all of the enemy functionality working, including: spawning in the level, going after the player, attaking them.
-Because the player will be attacked, this milestone will also include player HP and them dying, with a deathscreen.
+Because the player will be attacked, this milestone will also include player HP and them dying and a deathscreen.

 ***3rd - Weapons and Upgrades***
 This milestone focuses on the player having tools and choices to beat the enemy, which include:
 The player being able to choose one of the characters at the start of the run, player killing the enemies and collecting gold, as well as buying other weapons `and upgrades` in the shop.
 The game will feature at least 10 weapons, and it will also have a game ending screen when the player beats the last wave.
+This milestone will also add wave system.
 Some polishing will also be included depending of how much time is left.